Mansa6k/Tokenamics/README.md

 # Deployment

-Follow the step-by-step guide provided in the Assistant's previous response to deploy the crowdsale to a local blockchain using Remix, MetaMask, and Ganache.
+1. Deploy the crowdsale to a local blockchain with Remix, MetaMask, and Ganache.

+2. Test the functionality of the crowdsale by using test accounts to buy new tokens and then checking the balances associated with those accounts.

+3. After purchasing tokens with one or more test accounts, view the total supply of minted tokens and the amount of wei that has been raised in the crowdsale contract.